philspence/gendock/README.md

 #### SMILES string of input molecule (-i)
 GenDock can generate molecules from scratch or it can use an input molecule in the form of a SMILES string.
 An example is ``` Nc1nc(c2ccc(NC([*])=O)cn2)cs1 ``` where ``` [*] ``` denotes the position of functionalisation.
 ChemDraw (and other programs) have the ability to copy structures as SMILES strings (Ctr + Alt + C), set the functionalisation site to be labelled as **A** instead of **R** to have ```[*]``` in the SMILES string.
 Find an example molecule in the **input_mol** directory.

-#### To Dock or not to Dock (-d) *default = 1*
-Tell GenDock whether you want to dock (default) or to skip docking with (-d 0) if you just want to use GenDock to just generate a library of compounds.

-#### Generate molecules or use existing library (-g) *default = 1*
-Use this to tell GenDock to generate its own molecules (default) or to skip this and use a preexisting library (-g 0).
-Move the PDB files of the library into the **data/exp_name/output_mols** directory before running GenDock.

 #### Tell GenDock which ligand to start at (-l) *default = 1*
 If you are running large libraries, it can be useful to use this option if you are cut off for some reason halfway through a screen.
 Simply use this to tell GenDock which ligand was the last one to be screened and it will continue from there instead of starting again from ligand 1.

 ## Results

-GenDock will save a CSV file in the **data/exp_name/** directory that will contain the ligand number, SMILES string and the best binding energy for each receptor.
+GenDock will save a CSV file in the **data/exp_name/** directory that will contain the SMILES string of the ligand as well as other chemical properies, and the best binding energy for each receptor.
 GenDock stores the results of the AutoDock Vina screening in the **vina_files** directory.
 Inside each directory is both the PDBQT files and the LOG file.
 These are named as **ligand_X-r_Y.pdbqt or .txt** where X is the ligand number and Y is the receptor number.

 ## Editing
 If you make any significant edits or add new functional groups, please contact me so I can try to incorporate these into the next version of GenDock.